Using DBeaver & Liquibase to Easily Compare Databases in Your CI/CD Flow

 docker run -p 5433:5432 -e POSTGRES_PASSWORD=secret -d postgres

-After starting DBeaver EE, create a new database connection.
+After starting DBeaver, create a new database connection.

-I very much appreciate the “Test Connection” button on the new Database Connection UI.
+I appreciate the “Test Connection” button on the new Database Connection UI.
 This allows me to verify I have entered my database information correctly.

 Create Database Objects in One Database

-If you are using existing databases that have objects, you can skip to the next step.
+If your current database already has one or more objects, you can skip to the next step.

 If you have created the two Docker PostgreSQL databases, run the following script on one of the instances.